holidayextras/culture/issue-template.md

 If you are creating multiple issues around a topic or with a common goal then create a milestone and add all relevant issues to it.

+Please, when you begin working on an issue assign yourself to it and treat the issue as a mind-dump.
+Write all problems/ideas/blockers/designs/failures etc. that you have on there so that people can easily follow decisions you have made and discussion you have had.
+Try to update your issues at least once a day.

 ```
 #What is the problem you're trying to solve?